lsst-dm/dmtn-198/index.rst

 Butler ingest clients should use durable topic subscriptions instead of queues or non-durable topic subscriptions.
 Using a durable topic subscription effectively allows the messages to be read as a queue.
 If the Butler ingest service went down, the message broker would still retain messages for the service until it reconnected.
 We could use non-durable topic subscriptions to the same topic and for monitoring clients.
-We will write a plug-in message filter using Apache Camel.
-We will use this plug-in in conjunction with routing mechanisms to forward messages to the appropriate site.

 Federated Message Broker Diagram
 --------------------------------